KarlaFloGuz08/Belly-button-challenge/README.md

   ![image](https://github.com/user-attachments/assets/b5de13d3-1d16-47b4-85ea-fa4c2013520a)

 5. Update all the plots when a new sample is selected.
-You are also welcome to create any layout you would like for your dashboard.
+You are also welcome to create any layout for your dashboard.
 An example dashboard is shown as follows:

 ![image](https://github.com/user-attachments/assets/4776a8b9-9337-4712-a972-40bf044c80a7)